The Coal Creek Heritage Victoria Village is situated on the outskirt of Korumburra in South Eastern Gippsland.

 Wandering through the parkland grounds you come across beautiful scenes like this.

-Sit on the verandah and take yourself back to a time in early Victorian times when horse and buggy were the only way of transport and lighting was by lamplight.
+Sit on the veranda and take yourself back to a time in early Victorian times when horse and buggy were the only way of transport and lighting was by lamplight.

 Progress through the years and delight in the new, modern inventions that started to make life a lot easier for the settlers.